-While garnet is typically bought in its red color, the range of colors available for this stone impacts the rarity, and thus, the price tag.
-Garnets are sometimes confused with rubies, however, rubies are much more rare and expensive than garnets.
-And, while similar-looking, rubies actually have a much more brilliant red color.
+While garnet is most known for its red color, the range of colors available for this stone impacts the rarity, and thus, the price tag.
+Garnets are sometimes confused with rubies.
+However, rubies are much more rare and expensive than garnets.
+And, while similar-looking, rubies have a much more brilliant red color.

 Garnet Engagement Rings

 According to the Mohs scale, which measures the hardness of minerals, a Garnet has a hardness of around 6.5 – 7.5.
 A diamond, to compare, has a hardness of 10.
 Since garnets are softer gemstones, they can be easily scratched or damaged.
-However, for simple jewelry pieces such as earrings or necklaces, or as an accent stone to your lab grown diamond center stone, garnets look great and will hold up longer.
-Garnet can be a great gift to someone celebrating a birthday in January, or someone who simply loves the look!
+However, garnets look great and will hold up longer for simple jewelry pieces such as earrings or necklaces or as an accent stone to your lab-grown diamond center stone.
+Garnet can be a great gift to someone celebrating a birthday in January or someone who simply loves the look!
 Clean Origin does not currently sell garnets, but they are easy to find through other online retailers.

-If you still want a diamond alternative that looks like a Garnet, we would recommend the Ruby.
-The ruby has a hardness of 9 and is much more durable than the Garnet.
+If you still want a diamond alternative that looks like a Garnet, we would recommend the ruby.
+The ruby has a hardness of 9 and is much more durable than the garnet.
 The downside is that rubies are more expensive and rare.